 You can avoid relying in the CMS by making an agreement with the other parent.
-Ideally you should have child maintenance looked at and sorted out at the same time as spousal maintenance as part of agreeing a financial settlement.
+Ideally you should have child maintenance looked at and sorted out at the same time as spousal maintenance as part of agreeing your divorce settlement.

 If you are considering divorce or separation you should take advice from an experienced family lawyer to ensure you understand your rights and obligations and to help you reach an agreement to avoid having to rely on the CMS.

 How much financial support will the children get?

-The amount of financial support an absent parent, normally the father, should contribute for the welfare of any children varies widely as it is reliant on so many different factors.
+The amount of financial support an absent parent should contribute for the welfare of any children varies widely as it is reliant on so many different factors.
 These include income, assets, age of the child, levels of savings, pension contributions, any special health needs the child has and any additional support already being given to support the home where the child lives.

 How can Woolley & Co, solicitors help?

 Remember, a CMS assessment may be better for you than a court order, or vice versa but once either is made, there are long-term implications for children.
 You may therefore need help to choose the best option.

 Help with the CMS

 NACSA helps parents and families who are experiencing difficulties with the CMS.